Invoices (Basic): Offline Payments, Discounts & Promotional Credits

-Learn how to manually add a payment on TaxDome when a client pays with a check, cash or a card-processing service such as Square.
-Reward clients with bonuses, and add discounts either to manually created invoices or to invoice templates.
+Learn how to manually add an offline payment on TaxDome when a client pays with a check, cash or a card-processing service such as Square.
+Reward clients with bonuses and add discounts either to manually created invoices or to invoice templates.

 Covered here: